Old NORTH End: Stop sign, IA 163 and S27, Polk County

 On 163 between US 65 and IA 117, which includes this intersection, the eastbound and westbound lanes often follow different contours.
 One set may go up while the other goes down, or one may change altitude while the other is level.
 This is obviously a result of both sets not being built at the same time.
 A similar situation happens on US 63 north of Denver.

-A Des Moines Register article in early August 2002 had a sidebar stating that 316 inside the city of Runnells had been turned over to the city.
+A Des Moines Register article in early August 2002 had a sidebar stating that 316 inside Runnells had been turned over to the city.
 This segment is less than a mile, but there is a turn involved in the downtown.
-That turn was still signed in September 2003.
+That turn is still signed.

 Left photo by Jason Hancock